stomp/stomp-spec/src/stomp-specification-1.1.md

 The headers are encoded in UTF-8.
 Since the colon and newline characters are used to delimit the keys and values, c style string literal escapes are used to encode any colons and newlines that are included within the headers.
-When decoding frame headers, the following transformations should get applied:
+When decoding frame headers, the following transformations MUST get applied:

 * `\n` translates to newline (octect 10)
 * `\c` translates to `:`
 * `\\` translates to `\`

-Conversely when encoding frame headers, the reverse transformation should be applied.
+Conversely when encoding frame headers, the reverse transformation MUST be applied.

 Only the `SEND`, `MESSAGE`, and `ERROR` frames can have a body.
-All other frames MUST not have a body.
+All other frames MUST NOT have a body.

 The STOMP 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
-This causes problems if applications want to send headers that should not get trimmed.
+This causes problems if applications want to send headers that SHOULD not get trimmed.
 In STOMP 1.1, clients and servers MUST never trim or pad or headers with spaces.

-To prevent malicious clients from exploiting memory allocation in a server, servers may place maximum limits on:
+To prevent malicious clients from exploiting memory allocation in a server, servers MAY place maximum limits on:

 * the number of frame headers allowed in a single frame
 * the maximum length of header lines
 * the maximum size of a frame body

-If these limits are exceeded the server should send the client an `ERROR` frame and disconnect the client.
+If these limits are exceeded the server SHOULD send the client an `ERROR` frame and disconnect the client.

 ### Repeated Header Entries

-Since messaging systems can be organized in store and forward topologies, similar to SMTP, a message may traverse several messaging servers before reaching a consumer.
-The intermediate server may 'update' header values in the message by prepending headers to the message.
+Since messaging systems can be organized in store and forward topologies, similar to SMTP, a message MAY traverse several messaging servers before reaching a consumer.
+The intermediate server MAY 'update' header values in the message by prepending headers to the message.

-If the client receives repeated frame header entries, only the first header entry should be used as the value of header entry.
+If the client receives repeated frame header entries, only the first header entry SHOULD be used as the value of header entry.
 Subsequent values are only use to maintain a history of state changes of the header.
 For example, if the client receives: